OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 ## Prerequisites

-- Microsoft 365

-> Note: If you don't have a Microsoft 365 subscription, you can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 subscription for development purposes.
+- A Microsoft 365 subscription.
+If you don't have a Microsoft 365 subscription, you can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 subscription for development purposes.

 - Outlook on Windows with a minimum build of 16.0.14511.10000.
 For guidance with client configuration, see [How to preview](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch#how-to-preview).